AbsolutDev/infoPad/README.md

 # General Info

 This is so far my favourite project I have worked on throughout 2020 during the COVID lockdowns and is based on an older dream of mine to have a "control centre" for the home.
-It has *evolved* to become a comprehensive information screen, displaying (besides the current time)the weather, trains schedule, news headlines and incoming calendar events.
+It has *evolved* to become a comprehensive information screen displaying, besides the current date and time, the weather, trains schedule, news headlines and incoming calendar events.
 It also connects to and can control my smart speaker, works like a digital picture frame, monitors devices connected to the network and can launch other apps.

-It helped me learn a massive lot, especially about APIs as it relies on so many of them (Accuweather, BBC News Feed, National Rail, Google Calendar and the BOSE smart speaker), but also about asynchronous queries, UX, modular design and transitions/animations.
+It helped me learn a massive lot, especially about APIs as it relies on so many of them (Accuweather, BBC News Feed, National Rail, MET Alerts, Google Calendar and the BOSE smart speaker), but also about asynchronous queries, UX, modular design and transitions/animations.

-The app runs in full screen on an older Lenovo Thinkpad Helix 2 Windows tablet which I have mounted on the wall in the kitchen.
+The app runs in full screen on an older Lenovo Thinkpad Helix 2 Windows tablet which I have mounted on the wall in my kitchen.
 I have to say I am very proud of the end result, the code reflects my coding knowledge at that time and I am sure it can be considerably optimized and it's far from being perfect but the app has been continously running for years now requiring a restart every 2-3 months if it freezes, besides the occasional Windows update requiring a machine restart.

 <figure>
   <img src="./img/wallmount.jpg" alt="infoPad in my kitchen" width="70%" />